Interstate Child Custody Issues

 The laws laid out in the UCCJEA also help courts decide which state has jurisdiction in a custody case.
 Jurisdiction is usually easy to determine, however, it can become very complex when a child has been moved from state to state.

 The experienced legal team at Ciccarelli Law Offices can help you sort through the complex issues associated with unique situation, whether you are looking to relocate your family or are contesting the relocation of your child.
 We are proud to continue our tradition of providing long-term solutions and diffusing stressful situations for parents throughout the state of Pennsylvania.

 Our family lawyers work with mothers, fathers, and grandparents across West Chester, Lancaster, Downingtown, Exton, Coatesville, Radnor, Kennett Square, Malvern, Springfield, and nearby areas.
 We use a team approach towards all of our cases, which means that you will get the combined knowledge and experience of multiple attorneys.
-Call us today at (877) 529-2422 or send an online message to set up a free consultation to discuss what we can do to help.

 Information on State and Federal Laws Regarding Interstate Child Custody